hernanmd/CodeGenerator/repository/CodeGenerator.package/CGStTemplate.class/README.md

+Subclasses may implement two method categories:

-Category 'code-templates' are method templates intended to be included in the generated class.
+- Category 'code-templates' are method templates intended to be included in the generated class.

-Category 'meta-templates' are method templates intended to be used for parametrization of new templates.
+- Category 'meta-templates' are method templates intended to be used for parametrization of new templates.